MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ### **Estimating the remaining deck**

 Buy yourself a few dozen decks of standard playing cards and build different stacks of card (8 decks, 7 decks, 6 deck, etc etc) and get your eyes used to guess how many cards of decks are left.
-This is only to calculate the true count, its for more advanced strategy.
+This is only to calculate the true count, it's for more advanced strategy.

 ### **Betting strategy**